abruzzi/patterns-for-state-management-in-react/README.md

 Through these modifications, we have successfully implemented keyboard navigation in our dropdown list, making it more accessible and user-friendly.
 This example also illustrates how hooks can be utilized to manage complex state and logic in a structured and modular manner, paving the way for further enhancements and feature additions to our UI components.

-We can visualise the code a bit better with the React Devtools:
+We can visualise the code a bit better with the React Devtools, note in the *hooks* section, all the states are listed in it:

 ![Devtools](images/dev-tools.png)